kgorking/ecs/README.md

 ```
 Running this will do a Matthew McConaughey impression and print 'alright alright alright '.

-This is pretty basic, but there are plenty of ways to extend this example to do cooler things, as explained below.
+This is a fairly simplistic sample, but there are plenty of ways to extend it to do cooler things, as explained below.

 # Table of Contents
 * [Entities](#Entities)